John W. Dean

 Related Authors

-- Doris Kearns Goodwin, author of the novel: Team of Rivals.
+- Doris Kearns Goodwin, author of: Team of Rivals.

-- Bob Woodward, author of the novel: Fear: Trump in the White House.
+- Bob Woodward, author of: Fear: Trump in the White House.

 - Stephen King, author of The Dark Tower Series.